-Reclink Australia, an Australia Post 2020 Community Grant recipient, is helping people in need connect with others in their communities through inclusive sports programs.
-As part of our Inspiring Australians series, we explore how their Street Games program in Perth, WA is helping communities build social connections and stay mentally and physically healthy.
+Previous Australia Post Community Grant recipients have used sport to help people in need connect with others in their communities.
+We explore how they’re helping communities build social connections and stay mentally and physically healthy.

 Video: The Australia Post logo sits in the bottom right corner of the screen.
 People do exercises in a sunny park.
 Some participants have disabilities.
 A marquee, a banner and a trailer are emblazoned "www.reclink.org".